TheMannu/Devops-Tools-Installation-Configurations/IAM.md

   - Identifies External Access: Finds resources shared with external entities (e.g., another AWS account, a public user, or an anonymous user).

   - Policy Validation: Checks policies for errors and security risks.

+  - Findings Dashboard: Provides a list of findings with remediation steps.

+  - Continuous Monitoring: Continuously monitors for new or updated policies that may expose resources.